Beside the Mountain

 Danika's insight on buying organic

-We've all heard of organic but what does this mean, and what should you truly buy organic?
+We've all heard of organic, but what does this mean, and what should you truly buy organic?

 Organic refers to a verification of how the foods are grown or raised.
 Organic is to be farmed without (or less) pesticides and/or herbicides from the banned list, and nothing GMO.
-It is often more nutritious to eat this way, it's better for the environment, the farms, and the animals.
+It is often more nutritious to eat this way; it's better for the environment, the farms, and the animals.
 Read more here.

 I start by buying organic flour, and oats - then dairy when possible, otherwise I will try to limit our non-organic dairy.
 Check out the EWG dirty dozen list to see the most important produce to buy organic.
-Or consider growing some yourself).
+Or consider growing some yourself.

 I believe it's important to switch to organic for the ingredients and foods we eat the most.
-As budget allows, switching more products over to organic will be worth it for personal health in the long run.
+As the budget allows, switching more products over to organic will be worth it for personal health in the long run.

 • Choose dried legumes (beans, lentils, peas) as they are cheaper dried than canned.